 Director of the KiDS of NYU Foundation Center for Child and Family Resilience | Child & Adolescent Psychiatry

 Dr. Liaw is the director of the KiDS of NYU Foundation Center for Child and Family Resilience of the Sala Institute for Child and Family Centered Care.
 She oversees the development and implementation of a range of innovative programs designed to support the comfort, care, and resilience of children and families.
-Dr. Liaw is also director of the Pediatric Psychiatry Consultation–Liaison Service at Hassenfeld Children’s Hospital at NYU Langone.
+Dr. Liaw is also director of the Pediatric Psychiatry Consultation–Liaison Service at Hassenfeld Children’s Hospital.

 Director of the Center for Patient Safety and Quality | Neonatology

 Dr. Pereira-Argenziano is the director of the Center for Patient Safety and Quality of the Sala Institute for Child and Family Centered Care.
-She serves as the leader of patient safety for Hassenfeld Children’s Hospital at NYU Langone, overseeing our efforts to design, adopt, and implement evidence-based safety practices.
+She serves as the medical director for patient safety for Hassenfeld Children’s Hospital, overseeing our efforts to design, adopt, and implement evidence-based safety practices.
 She also brings her expertise in improvement science to our quality improvement initiatives at Hassenfeld Children’s Hospital, where Dr. Pereira-Argenziano is a neonatologist.